zhaoxinf/FANzhaoxin666.github.io/index.md

 + 2015.7-2019.7, bachelor student at  **China University of Petroleum, Beijing**.
 Geophysics

 ## News
+I will go to CMU to continue my research afer December 2021, as a co-supervised PhD student.

 ## Publications
 Details about my publications can be found in my [Google scholar](https://scholar.google.com/citations?hl=zh-CN&user=JHvyYDQAAAAJ)